wikit-ai/olaf-llm-eswc2024/README.md

 A prompt is constructed to ask GPT-4 to create a text based on these labels.

-The script used is _data/pizza_script.py_ and can be run with the following command :
+The script used is ``data/pizza_script.py`` and can be run with the following command:

 ```bash
 python3 data/pizza_script.py
 ```